Ivorforce/NumDot/CONTRIBUTING.md

 scons compiledb=yes compile_commands.json
 ```

-We do _not_ commit the file to the repo because it contains duplicate information.

 ## Include what you use

-We can use [include-what-you-use](https://github.com/include-what-you-use/include-what-you-use/) should be used to keep the includes tidy and explicit.
-This may be needed because OS specific implementations leading to working code on one machine can lead to missing include problems on others.
+[include-what-you-use](https://github.com/include-what-you-use/include-what-you-use/) should be used to keep the includes tidy and explicit.
+This workflow is needed because OS specific implementations leading to working code on one machine can lead to missing include problems on others.
 ```
 iwyu_tool.py -p . src > iwyu.txt
 ```

-The resulting txt is _very_ explicit, but it's useful input.
+The resulting txt is _very_ explicit.
+Drop xsimd and intrinsics specific files you are offered, but most of the rest can be copied over as-is.